 To prepare, view this short Pymetrics video to get some sense of what the test will look like.

-In addition, here are a few tips to do your best.
+In addition, here are a few tips to help you do your best.

 - Ensure you have a quiet environment with no distractions so you can focus on the test.

 - Take your time understanding the game instructions.
-Reading the instructions is not timed, so make sure you understand them before you start.
+The time you spend reading the instructions is not limited, so make sure you understand them before you start.

 Then, just relax and take the test.

-How Are Pymetrics Tests Being Using in Candidate Decisions?
+How Is the BCG Pymetrics Test Being Used in Candidate Decisions?

 After reading this page, we hope you feel ready to take the BCG Pymetrics test.
 After you do, tell us what you thought of it in the comments below!